-The white t-shirt is abstracted, repeated, enlarged and turned into a temporary interface, which forms a fragile curtain made up of 660 secondhand t-shirts donated by KICI and people from all over the Netherlands.
-The curtain hides and reveals the stories of five artists, who raise questions about the status quo of the fashion industry and present ideas for a fairer future in the fashion industry.
+As the central element in its design, the exhibition focused on a very generic mass-produced fashion item: the white t-shirt.
+While everyone has a white t-shirt and therefore feels connected to its story, it also serves as a useful symbol for the current humanitarian problems that are affecting the fashion industry.
+The exhibition abstracts, repeats and enlarges this humble garment, while also turning it into a temporary interface, a fragile curtain made up of 660 second-hand t-shirts donated by KICI and people from all over the Netherlands.
+The curtain hides and reveals the stories of five artists, who raise questions about the status quo of the fashion industry and present ideas for a fairer future fashion industry.

 After the exhibition, Fair Fashion Lab donated the 650 t-shirts to KICI, therefore re-introducing them into the recycling process.